Kyagara/equinox/README.md

 - More tests for the internal client and rate limit
 - Maybe the context usage throughout the project could be improved
-- Maybe more options to customize the rate limiter
+- Maybe add more options to customize the rate limiter
 - Maybe add wrapped errors to improve error handling
 - Maybe add presets for rate limit and cache
 - Improve DDragon/CDragon support